swansonk14/SyntheMol/docs/rl/antibiotics.md

 # Generating Novel Antibiotics with SyntheMol-RL

-Instructions for generating antibiotic candidates for _Staphylococcus aureus_ using SyntheMol-RL from the paper [SyntheMol-RL: a flexible reinforcement learning framework for designing novel and synthesizable antibiotics](https://www.biorxiv.org/content/10.1101/2025.05.17.654017v1).
+Instructions for generating antibiotic candidates for _Staphylococcus aureus_ using SyntheMol-RL from the paper [SyntheMol-RL: a flexible reinforcement learning framework for designing easily synthesizable antibiotics](https://link.springer.com/article/10.1038/s44320-026-00206-9).

 This includes instructions for processing antibiotics data, training antibacterial activity prediction models, generating molecules with SyntheMol, and selecting candidates.
 Assumes relevant data has already been downloaded (